Chart Color Schemes

 The level of general health in Petersham - Stanmore is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

 Petersham-Stanmore demonstrates above-average health outcomes.
-Both young and old age cohorts show low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 70% of the total population (14,832 people), compared to 64.8% across Greater Sydney and a national average of 55.3%.
+Both younger and older age cohorts have a low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 70% of the total population (14,832 people), compared to 64.8% across Greater Sydney and the national average of 55.3%.

 Frequently Asked Questions - Health